Davverodevs/Kir-bong/README.md

 TODO:
 -Add different paddle sizes for each boss?
--Make Welcome Menu cuter and give it more functions -Elaborate more on "Story Mode"
+-Make Welcome Menu cuter and give it more functions (WIP) -Make Menu Buttons display vertically in the middle -Elaborate more on "Story Mode"
 -Add to Welcome Menu
   -Multiplayer option (Party mode)